Costa Rica - Walks and Wildlife Adventure Holiday

 Day 10: Today we visit Cano Island, 10 miles off the coast.
 This paradise island rising like an emerald out of the sea has white-sand beaches, coastal cliffs and a dense interior forest.
 From the boat we may see schools of dolphins.
 Park authorities often shut the island due to environmental concerns.
 If this occurs we snorkel near the island and then travel to San Josecito beach.

 Day 11: This morning we depart by boat along the untamed 12 mile Corcovado beach on the Osa Peninsula.
 Inhabited by jaguars and not many a human it is considered one of the most intense biological places on earth.
 We disembark at the Sirena Ranger Station were we walk some of the trails with possible sightings of jaguar, anteaters, peccary, sea turtles and many birds.
-We return by boat to our camp.
+We return by boat to our lodge.

 Day 12: We journey back along the Rio Sierpe to our vehicle and drive to San Isidro del General, the country's highest road crossing the Cerro de la Muerte (3400m) and into the beautiful Savegre Valley.
 We stop at San Gerardo de Dota (2200m), a world famous place for seeing the Resplendent Quetzal.
 Overnight hotel.